Wednesday, December 25, 2024

 Goodbye to LCVFD and NM

-We left a lot of great memories (detailed in other blog posts) behind - grandsons, LCVFD, our beautiful but too big home, NM MRC (not really), Jemez Pueblo, Santa Fe National Forest, Chewie, Arkoutha, neighbors, lack-of-traffic, and the mountains.
+We left a lot of great memories (detailed in other blog posts) behind - grandsons, LCVFD, our beautiful but too big home, NM MRC (it actually took close to a year), Jemez Pueblo, Santa Fe National Forest, Chewie, Arkoutha, neighbors, lack-of-traffic, and the mountains.
 We also left behind scarce medical care, horrible roads, horrible education, Starlink ($$ internet), miles to anywhere.

-We got granddaughters, Independent Hose (work-in-progress), a more manageable home, NM MRC (really), Gambrill & other state parks, lots of traffic, and "mountains."
+We got granddaughters, a more manageable home, NM MRC (Eleni is finally divested), Gambrill & other state parks, lots of traffic, and "mountains."
 John has walked and biked to grocery stores, hardware, government offices (service with a smile, but a big fee).
 We got a selection of doctors😩, a newly-paved road in front of our home, schools everywhere, and Xfinity (oh well).
 Contractors, of which we have hired many, show up at 7:30 am on the day they say they would show up.

 We also got a lot of breweries: